Develop a Photographic Eye at Dolgellau

 You can check in to your room from 2.30pm onwards (premium rooms from 1pm).
 Please join us for afternoon tea.
 All guests are invited – we’ll introduce your leader and welcome you to your holiday.

-Sometimes things happen beyond our control – the weather, traffic jams or changes at the places we visit.
-If we need to adjust your holiday programme, for whatever reason, your leader will help smooth the way.
 On our photography holidays we spend most of the day outdoors, exploring by mini-coach or on foot, walking up to 3 miles (5km) each day.
 On some evenings your leader will hold image review sessions, providing constructive feedback on your images.

 Woods and water